ianhenryryan/capstone/README.md

 <h3>Dr. Michael Soltys</h3>
 <p>
 Dr. Soltys, with his comprehensive background in <strong>Algorithms, Machine Learning, and Cloud Computing</strong>, fostered my interest in pursuing a Computer Vision Capstone Project.
-As an accomplished author of two books and more than 60 published research papers, Dr. Soltys brings a wealth of in-depth knowledge and real-world applications to his teaching.
+As an accomplished author of two books and more than 60 published research papers, and as a Principal Scientist and Software Engineer at GBL Systems Corporation, Dr. Soltys brings a wealth of in-depth knowledge and real-world applications to his teaching.
 His courses and recommendations proved to be instrumental during the development of my <strong>Convolutional Neural Network (CNN)</strong> Capstone Project.
 </p>

 <h3>Bayne H. Ryan</h3>